xopto/pyxopto/docs/source/mcvox/material.rst

     num_materials = len(materials)

-The :py:class:`~xopto.mcvox.mcmaterial.material.Material` and
+The :py:class:`~xopto.mcbase.mcmaterial.Material` and
-:py:class:`~xopto.mcvox.mcmaterial.material.Materials` produce an informative human-readable output when used with the :py:func:`print` builtin.
+:py:class:`~xopto.mcbase.mcmaterial.Materials` produce an informative human-readable output when used with the :py:func:`print` builtin.

-Applying :py:func:`print` to a material (instance of :py:class:`~xopto.mcvox.mcmaterial.material.Material`) will produce the following output:
+Applying :py:func:`print` to a material (instance of :py:class:`~xopto.mcbase.mcmaterial.Material`) will produce the following output:

 .. code-block:: python